As New York expands its vaccine distribution network, the first center for mass inoculations in Queens opened to the public on Sunday.

 “He told us let’s figure out how to make this work faster,” the union leader said.
 “That’s what we did.”

-Sunday’s early-morning opening was not without its glitches.
-Scores of health workers who’d signed up in the prior week were sent emails assigning them appointment times but not the scannable AR code required to enter the gym.
+The early morning opening was not without its glitches.
+Scores of health workers who’d signed up in the last week were sent emails assigning them appointment times but not the scannable AR code required to enter the gym.

 Coordinators for the Health Department spent the first hours coaching frustrated people on line how to find on their cell phones the code that certified their identities and eligibility.